jamesmunns/jamesmunns-ng/content/blog/shepherding-3-1.md

 The concept of Shepherding has a few concrete aims:

 1. To address the needs of volunteer driven open source projects
-2. To limit the amount of work in flight at once
+2. To limit the amount of work in flight at once by requiring a shepherd for all tasks
 3. To provide accountability and visibility to things that are, and are not, in progress
 4. To provide a structure for collaboration, including for established contributors as well as new or prospective contributors
 5. To define consistent terminology, allowing members of similar teams (e.g. the Rust Language Team and the Rust Embedded Working Group) to share a common understanding of how each other operates